What are the Golden Rules of Accounting?

 Rule 2: “Credit the giver and debit the receiver.”

 This rule applies to personal accounts; when a natural or artificial entity makes a payment to a company, it is recorded as an inflow.
-However, the receiver must be debited, and the company receiving the payment must be credited in the accounts.
+However, the debit receiver and credit the giver.
+When a person/entity gives, they are credited; the receiver is debited in the accounts.

 Loan Received